trimm-trabb/Weather-Forecasting-Model-With-Streamlit/README.md

 Pandas: Data manipulation and handling.

-scikit-learn: Machine learning model for predicting rain.
+scikit-learn, XGBoost, LightGBM: Machine learning model for predicting rain.

+Hyperopt: ML model hyper-parameter optimization

 Joblib: Used for saving and loading the machine learning model.
 This ensures efficient storage and retrieval of the trained model, enabling quick predictions based on user input.